-A guide from Far and Wild Safaris will collect you after your breakfast from your overnight accommodation in Durban area or from the King Shaka International Airport and drive along the scenic Dolphin Coast into rural Zululand, arriving in time for lunch in St. Lucia village.
-We will check into our lodge and then visit the eastern shores of Lake St. Lucia, driving to Cape Vidal on the Indian Ocean, game viewing all the while.
-After a visit to the beach we would continue on the circular route for extended game viewing, before returning to our lodge in the village of St Lucia.
+This morning we collect you after your breakfast from your overnight accommodation in Durban or from the King Shaka International Airport and travel along the scenic Dolphin Coast and into rural Zululand, arriving in time for lunch in St. Lucia.
+We will check into our lodge and then visit the eastern shores of Lake St. Lucia, heading to Cape Vidal, game viewing all the while.
+After a visit to the beach we would continue on the circular route for a game drive before returning to our lodge.
 Animals that may be seen here include kudu, reedbuck, zebra, waterbuck and other antelope species, black and white rhino, elephant and on the odd occasion, leopard.

 |Lidiko Lodge, St. Lucia|